yonicon/PentaPanesDemo-LV2023/README.md

-1. Open the "pentapanes demo.lvproj" in LabVIEW
+1. Open the "PentaPanes Demo.lvproj" in LabVIEW

 2. Open the top vi "Penta Panes Demo.vi"